FLASHBACK FRIDAY! “THE ORPHAN NATIONAL MUST DIE”

 The track itself was unpopular with the riders, regardless of the rose-tinted glasses of 27 years of memories.
 The Gatorback track had the reputation among team managers and racers as the worst prepared track on the AMA circuit.
 Two-time AMA 125 National Champion Micky Dymond said about Gainesville’s Gatorback track, “Some traditions should have died a long time ago, and Gainesville is one of them.”

 Thus, the Gainesville National was killed after its final race in 1997, and its date was absorbed by the Supercross series.
-And, the two AMA series—Supercross and Nationals—became the contiguous, stand-alone series we know today—until Feld and MXSports started on their plan to make them unrecognizable as individual and historic championships with their combined 2024 “SuperMotocross League” idea.
+And, the two AMA series—Supercross and Nationals—became the contiguous, stand-alone series we know today—with the addition of the high paying “SuperMotocross Playoffs” adding some spice after the historic and established indoor and outdoor titles are determined.

 You might also like